-Westberg Trail Professional Review and Guide
+Westberg Trail Professional Guide

 "Ray Westberg was the popular wrestling coach in Ellensburg who died in 1997 at the young age of 47.
 This trail was built and dedicated to him, with a memorial placed at the high point on the ridge.
 The route isn’t heavily used by hikers, but it is popular with birds—birds on the ground and in the air.